Felteng/f1-town-square/README.md

 ### Visual Design Ideology

 **Color Scheme:**
 - The base scheme of the site is built with "dark theme" in mind as it's a theme becoming increasingly popular and tends to be a lot easier on the eyes for the user.
 There is not sacrifice in contrast or user experience to achieve the darker aestetic.
-The goal is to provide a friendly looking interface that won't appal the user from using the site for any extended period of time.
+The goal is to provide a friendly looking interface that won't appall the user from using the site for any extended period of time.

 - To achieve the darker theme every page features shade of woodsmoke as the background. \
 ![Background color](readme-assets/background-hex.png)